Humlebaek House by Norm Architects

-Humlebaek House is a dwelling with a natural and simple beauty, located in Humlebæk, designed by the Copenhagen-based simplicity lovers at Norm.Architects.
+Humlebaek House is an artist's house with a natural and simple aesthetic, located in Humlebæk, Denmark, designed by the Copenhagen-based simplicity lovers at Norm.Architects.

 The house is situated in the countryside with only fields as neighbors and overlooking the sea in the distance.
 It was an old house and everything had to be torn down, leaving only the roof and the brick walls.